 - While “My Wave” may have been a single and had a video made for it, I feel like it might be the most underappreciated song on the album.
 Such a dope groove and drum pattern.

 - “Mailman” might be my favorite.
 This song is so insanely heavy, almost stoner-metal in vibe.
 The lyrics are so good and really display the knack that Cornell has for a creating a destructive fuck-all take down vibe.

 - “Limo Wreck” might have the best bass performance on the album.

 - If there is any other song heavier and darker than “Mailman” it might be “4th of July”.
 This lyric gets me every time, its so brutal and apocalyptic.

 “Pale in the flare light / The scared light cracks & disappears / And leads the scorched ones here / And everywhere no one cares / The fire is spreading/ And no one wants to speak about it / Down in the hole / Jesus tries to crack a smile / Beneath another shovel load”

-- The closing track “Like Suicide” might be a little too real now at this point, but such a raw and primal output from both Cornell and the band to close out the album.
+- The closing track “Like Suicide” might be a little real now at this point, but such a raw and primal output from both Cornell and the band to close out the album.
 It is perfection as far as closing tracks go.
-There may not be a better closer on any album ever.
+There is not be a better closer on any album ever.

 Of the fifteen tracks on Superunknown the one that stands out the most to me is track ten “The Day I Tried to Live”.